VTOL, A Brief History

 The first production tiltrotor aircraft CL-84-1 (CX8402) on display at the Canada Aviation and Space Museum in Ottawa, Ontario

-The CL-84 was a Canadian V/STOL turbine tilt-wing monoplane designed and manufactured by Canadair between 1964 and 1972.
-The Canadian government ordered three updated CL-84s for military evaluation in 1968, designated the CL-84-1.
-From 1972 to 1974, this version was demonstrated and evaluated in the United States aboard the aircraft carriers USS Guam and USS Guadalcanal, and at various other centres.[citation needed] These trials involved military pilots from the United States, the United Kingdom and Canada.
-During testing, two of the CL-84s crashed due to mechanical failures, but no loss of life occurred as a result of these accidents.
-No production contracts resulted.
+The CL-84 was a Canadian V/STOL turbine tilt-wing monoplane developed and produced by Canadair from 1964 to 1972.
+In 1968, the Canadian government ordered three improved CL-84s, known as the CL-84-1, for military evaluation.
+Between 1972 and 1974, this version was showcased and assessed in the United States on the aircraft carriers USS Guam and USS Guadalcanal, as well as at various other locations.[citation needed] These trials included military pilots from the United States, the United Kingdom, and Canada.
+During the tests, two of the CL-84s crashed due to mechanical issues, but no lives were lost in these incidents.
+Ultimately, no production contracts were secured.

 Although tiltrotors such as the Focke-Achgelis Fa 269 of the mid-1940s and the Centro Técnico Aeroespacial "Convertiplano" of the 1950s reached testing or mock-up stages,